 Planning a wedding might be very stressful.
 You are responsible for organizing an event and you feel like this day needs to be perfect and mistake free.
 I have been there and know how it is to feel overwhelmed by trying to find a perfect wedding venue, the best photographer, florist, the most beautiful dress, the most comfortable shoes to feel and look great in all at the same time.
+Below are some tips for Staying Focused on Your Wedding Day:

 Don’t feel like you need to handle everything.
 Your family and friends will be more then happy to help you organize one of the most important days in your life.
 Trust them and feel like you can share all of your ideas with them.
 They will do their best to watch the small details which will create your day.
 Trust them and don’t feel that you need to control everything.